sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupclientapplicationsim.md

 `IM` specifies the default instant messenger application.
 This must be the application’s canonical name.

-This setting has been deprecated in Windows® 8.
+This setting has been deprecated in Windows 8.
 The information about this deprecated setting is provided for reference only.
 For information about setting the default file associations, see [Default Application Association Servicing Command-Line Options](http://go.microsoft.com/fwlink/p/?LinkId=247509).

 ## Values